The Cholera Children

 Tudor timber-framed construction with later Georgian and Victorian modifications.
 The cottage retains 16th-century features including exposed beams and low ceilings characteristic of the period.
 The main building facade shows evidence of multiple phases of alteration, with the interior preserving elements of the original structure beneath later additions.

 The Belfry Suite remains the primary location for visual manifestations of the child spirits, with the name referring to its position overlooking St Michael le Belfrey church where Guy Fawkes was baptised.
-The main bar area experiences regular poltergeist-type activity centred on the drinks shelves.
+The bottom bar hosts the apparition known as One-Eyed Jack and an accompanying older male figure.
+The corridors and staircases see reports of a female figure moving through the building at night.
 The 16th-century cottage in the beer garden, available for guest accommodation, carries its own atmospheric weight given its disputed connection to Guy Fawkes.
 The building's Tudor core and later extensions create a layered environment where different historical periods overlap, potentially contributing to the variety of supernatural presences reported.

 Ready to witness the paranormal activity firsthand?
 Book your stay and join the ranks of guests who've encountered the supernatural.